PLSFusion/Hedron/README.md

 # Hedron

-Hedron is an Ethereum / PulseChain smart contract that builds upon the HEX smart contract to provide additional functionality.
-For more information visit https://hedron.loans
+Hedron is a collection of Ethereum / PulseChain smart contracts that build upon the HEX smart contract to provide additional functionality.
+For more information visit https://hedron.pro

 These smart contracts are **UNLICENSED, All rights are reserved**.
 This repository provided for auditing, research, and interfacing purposes only.
 Copying these smart contracts for use on any non-testing blockchain is strictly prohibited.